December-boy/DeepAlignment_tracker/readme.md

 Usage:

 1) Download the MOT16 sequences from https://motchallenge.net/data/MOT16/ and place them in data folder.
-Download the traied deep align model from  and place it in models folder.
+Download the traied deep align model from https://pan.baidu.com/s/1UL5EfgvQJSRDbT3JIrMzXw (umdx) and place it in models folder.

 2) Preparing Matconvnet and run 'gpu_compile.m' to compile the files used in establishing the deep appearance model.